Frequently Asked Questions (FAQ)

 Depending on demand, not all the modules in the CET Skills courses will be offered in each intake.
 Where the modules are offered and there is insufficient enrolment, the classes will be cancelled and a full refund will be given to the affected students.

-3. Who is eligible to enjoy the 2 free CET courses?
+3. Who is eligible to enjoy the 2 free CoC courses?

-with SSG funding policy, eligible graduates must be Singapore Citizens or Permanent Residents.
+In accordance with SSG funding policy, eligible graduates must be Singapore citizens or Permanent Residents.

 7. Can I apply for CET courses offered across the 3 ITE Colleges?

 Yes, you can apply for CET courses offered by any ITE College based on your interest and needs.

 8. Can I still apply for other CET courses if I have used up the entitlement for the 2 free courses?

 you may still apply for 3rd or subsequent CET courses but you will have to pay 30% of the course fee either by AXS kiosk, NETs, cheque or PSEA account.
 SSG will subsidise 70% of the course fees.